AriFordsham/GHCWiki/building/running-tests/adding.md

 - **run_command**
   Just run an arbitrary command.
-The output is checked against `T.stdout` and `T.stderr` (unless `ignore_output` is used), and the stdin and expected exit code can be changed in the same way as for compile_and_run.
+The output is checked against `T.stdout` and `T.stderr` (unless `ignore_output` is used).
+The expected exit code can be changed using exit_code(N).
 NB: run_command only works in the **normal** way, so don't use **only_ways** with it.

 - **ghci_script**